Today we are talking about the next stock market crash and how to prepare.

 Most (all?) inverse funds are designed to be held for less than a day.
 These are tools for day-trading.
 Holding an inverse fund for long periods of time (longer than eight hours) as protection against a market correction doesn’t make any sense.

-Alternative Investments as a Stock Market Hedge Can’t Work
+Alternative Investments as a Stock Market Hedge Don’t Work

-Insurance Products for Stock Market Downside Protection is Just a Sales Pitch
+Insurance Products to Protect Against a Stock Market Crash is a Sales Pitch

 If you need insurance anyway, you can always buy term life insurance and invest the difference.